I. Privacy Statement

 3. Inventory data

 (2) Without your explicit consent or a legal basis, your personal data are not passed on to third parties outside the scope of fulfilling this contract.
 After completion or discontinuation of the contract, your data are blocked against further use.
-After expiry of deadlines as per tax-related and commercial regulations, these data are deleted within 7 business days unless you have expressly consented to their further use.
+After expiry of deadlines as per tax-related and commercial regulations, these data are deleted unless you have expressly consented to their further use.

-(3) We store your data on servers and in software which meet the General Data Protection Regulation (GDPR) standards and eliminate any inventory and personal data provided by you via email upon implementation into our systems.
+(3) We store your data on servers and in software which meets the General Data Protection Regulation (GDPR) standards and eliminates any inventory and personal data provided by you via email upon implementation into our systems.
 The international services such as Clio and Dropbox which we work with, have already assured its users to comply with the General Data Protection Regulation.

 4. Web analysis with Google Analytics

 (2) You can prevent storage of cookies by choosing a “disable cookies” option in your browser settings.
 However, this can limit the functionality of our Internet offers as a result.